Skip to main content

 ➡️The "Tight Hip" Trap

 When your deep core muscles (like the transverse abdominis) aren’t firing to stabilize your spine, your body doesn’t just give up.
-It hunts for stability elsewhere—and usually, it recruits your hip flexors to “clinch” and hold your pelvis in place.
+It hunts for stability elsewhere—and usually, it recruits your hip flexors to “clench” and hold your pelvis in place.

 They aren’t actually short or tight; they’re simply overworked from doing a job they weren’t designed to do!
 That’s why you can stretch for an hour and feel just as stiff the next morning.